 You might notice slight changes at first, especially if you’re used to missing teeth or wearing a denture.
 Once you adjust, most people speak more clearly with implants than with removable appliances.
 Because implants don’t shift in your mouth, they often improve speech long-term.

-What types of restorations can be attached to multiple implants—bridges, dentures, or both?
+What types of restorations can be attached to multiple implants?

-Both can be used.
+We can attach implant-supported dentures or bridges.
 Implant-supported bridges replace several teeth in a row, while implant-supported dentures replace full arches.
 Your dentist will choose the right type based on how many teeth you’re missing and your bone health.
 Both options offer stability and a natural look.

 Can upper and lower teeth be replaced with implants at the same time?